Publicis: History

 In 2011, Publicis was named the third-largest marketing group worldwide by revenue, surpassing Interpublic.
 By the end of 2010, the twin sectors of digital activities and high-growth emerging countries represented one-half of Publicis Groupe's total revenue.

 The group had operations in over 202 cities in 105 countries, including a strategic alliance with Dentsu.

 In July 2012 it was announced that Publicis Groupe and Omnicom Group would merge to form Publicis Omnicom Group, but by May 2014 it was announced that the deal had fallen through and the Publicis-Omnicom merger would not happen.

-In February 2015, Publicis acquired Sapient Corporation to form Publicis.Sapient as the world's largest digital network, which at the time included SapientNitro, Sapient Consulting, DigitasLBI and RazorfishGlobal.
+In February 2015, Publicis acquired Sapient Corporation to form Publicis.Sapient as the world's largest digital network, which at the time included SapientNitro, Sapient Consulting, the community, DigitasLBI and RazorfishGlobal.

-In September 2015 The Publicis Groupe acquired South African marketing, promotions and activations agency The Creative Counsel.
+In September 2015 The Publicis Groupe acquired the South African marketing, promotions and activations agency The Creative Counsel.
 The acquisition was reported as the largest agency buyout ever to happen in South Africa, with an unconfirmed valuation of between R1bn and R1.5bn.

-In December 2015, Publicis announced a new organisation into four main divisions:
+In December 2015, Publicis announced a new organisation with four main divisions: